-Agencies and agency transition teams are not allowed to directly communicate with presidential transition teams outside of the formal administration councils prior to the election.
-Nevertheless, since presidential transition teams will begin doing their due diligence on federal agencies prior to the election by using publicly available sources of information such as agency websites, the agency's internet presence is essentially the first means of communication with those who may staff a future administration.
+Source: Partnership for Public Service and Boston Consulting Group analysis publicly available sources of information such as agency websites, the agency's internet presence is essentially the first means of communication with those who may staff a future administration.
 Transition teams should, therefore, ensure that their agencies' websites contain accurate, up-to-date information.